Martial Arts / Karate Do / Health

 like an old man).

-- I was physically unable to go to the gym for about 3 days.
+- I was physically unable to go to the gym for the next three days.

 Lessons Learned (my advice to you)